jakub-lat/ecsc-2023-poland-writeups/complex-base-inception.md

 `/usr/bin/base32` has it!
 Another cool reference.

-Let's retrieve the flag by usign
+Let's retrieve the flag by using
 ```sh
 /bin/base32 flag.b64 | /bin/base32 -d | base64 -d
 ```